C Container Collection (CCC)

 }

 However, the above example is only useful if the standard library allocator is used.
 Any allocator that implements the required behavior is sufficient.
-For example programs that utilize the aux parameter, see the sample programs.
-Using custom arena allocators or container compositions are cases when aux is needed.
+For example programs that utilize the context parameter, see the sample programs.
+Using custom arena allocators or container compositions are cases when context is needed.

 An Occupied or Vacant position in a searchable container.